The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-Recall that since~$P$ is a path in~$G^M$ it follows that~$P$ is an augmenting path for~$M_{G-X}$.
+Recall (see \cref{sec:prelim}) that since~$P$ is a path in~$G^M$ it follows that~$P$ is an augmenting path for~$M_{G-X}$.
 Since all vertices in~$X$ are free wrt.~$M_{G-X}$, it follows that all vertices in~$P$ except the endpoints are in~$V \setminus X$.
 Let~$z$ be the second endpoint of this path~$P$.
 We call a vertex on~$P$ an even (odd) vertex if it has an even (odd) distance to~$x$ on~$P$.
 (So~$x$ is an even vertex and~$v$ and~$z$ are odd vertices).
-Observe that~$v$ is the only odd vertex in~$P$ adjacent to~$x$ since otherwise there would be another augmenting path from~$x$ to~$z$ which only uses vertices from~$P$ implying the existence of another maximum matching that does not use~$\{x,v\}$, a contradiction.
+Observe that~$v$ is the only odd vertex in~$P$ adjacent to~$x$: Otherwise there would be another augmenting path from~$x$ to~$z$ which only uses vertices from~$P$.
+This would imply the existence of another maximum matching that does not use~$\{x,v\}$, a contradiction.

 Let~$u$ be the neighbor of~$z$ in~$P$.
 Since no odd vertex on~$P$ except~$v$ is adjacent to~$x$, it follows that the graph exploration in the function Keep-Edge starting from~$x$ and~$v$ in \cref{line:test-keep-edge} either reached~$u$ or returned true before.
 If~$z \in V \setminus X$, then in both cases, the function Keep-Edge would have returned true in \cref{line:test-keep-edge} and \cref{alg:final-fvs-kernel-step} would not have deleted~$\{x,v\}$, a contradiction.
 Thus, assume that~$z \in X$.
 Therefore, the function Keep-Edge considered the vertex~$u$ in \cref{line:table-lookup} but did not keep the edge~$\{x,v\}$.
 Thus, when considering~$u$, it holds that~$\tab[x,f_X(u)] = 6k^2$, where~$f_X(u)$ encodes~$Y := N(u) \cap X$ and~$z \in Y$.

-By \cref{lems:table-entry-corresponds-to-paths}, it follows that there are~$3k^2$ pairwise vertex-disjoint (except~$x$) alternating paths from~$x$ to vertices~$u_1, \ldots, u_k$ with~$N(u_i) \cap X = Y$.
-Thus, there are~$3k^2$ internally vertex-disjoint paths~$\mathcal{Q}$ from~$x$ to~$y$ in~$G$.
-If one of the paths~$Q \in \mathcal{Q}$ does not intersect any path in~$G^M$, then reverting the augmentation along~$P$ and augmenting along~$Q$ would results in another maximum matching not containing~$\{x,v\}$, a contradiction.
+By \cref{lems:table-entry-corresponds-to-paths}, it follows that there are~$3k^2$ pairwise vertex-disjoint (except~$x$) alternating paths from~$x$ to vertices~$u_1, \ldots, u_{3k^2}$ with~$N(u_i) \cap X = Y$.
+Thus, there is a set~$\mathcal{Q}$ of~$3k^2$ internally vertex-disjoint paths from~$x$ to~$y$ in~$G$.
+If one of the paths~$Q \in \mathcal{Q}$ does not intersect any path in~$G^M$, then reverting the augmentation along~$P$ and augmenting along~$Q$ would result in another maximum matching not containing~$\{x,v\}$, a contradiction.
 Thus, assume that each path in~$\mathcal{Q}$ intersects at least one path in~$G^M$.